 He has contributed chapters to books across a range of subjects, including music censorship, the horror film, tribute bands, song in cinema, animation film, virtual performance, musical texts, audiovisual aesthetics, film adaptations, local music scenes, fans & fandom, approaches to musical history, and musicological research methods.

 He has spoken at numerous conferences - often as a keynote speaker - across Europe, and his work has been translated into several languages.
 He has made frequent appearances on radio and television.
-He is also a writer of fiction, and his short stories have been published in a number of anthologies and literary journals.
+He is also a writer of fiction; his work has been published in a number of anthologies and literary journals, and his collection of short stories The Day Chuck Berry Died is to be published by Bridge House in 2022.